algosup/2024-2025-project-3-quickest-path-team-6/Documents/Technical/technicalSpecifications.md

 The program will be able to **send requests** to this API.

 For example:
 The program would need the connection between *landmark 3* and *landmark 9*.
-It will send a request with arguments (*landmark 3 and landmark 9 ids*) and the API will provide data, such as the time of the specific connection.
+It will send a request with arguments (*landmark 3 and landmark 9 ids*) and the API will provide data, such as the time of the specific connection and the ordered list of landmarks in the path.

+Responses would be in both JSON and XML formats.

+### Algorithm

+To determine which path is the quickest, we'll need to create an algorithm.

 ## Glossary